myokit/myokit/docs/source/syntax/model.rst

 All state variables require an initial value to be specified in the model header using the syntax ``component.variable = value``

-Initial values can be numbers or expressions, as long as they don't reference other variables.
+Initial values can be numbers or expressions, they can reference other variables as long as these variables are constant in time.
+Make sure to use the fully qualified name when referencing, for example use `c.y` to refer to variable `y` in component `c`.

 Example::